pasupunuri/backend-coding-challenge/README.md

 ## 📦 Deliverables

-As an asynchronous company, this test project will be done asynchronously. **You may submit your challenge response in text or video, or a mix of the two.** Video is the preferred method.
+As an asynchronous company, this test project will be done asynchronously.
+Please record your screen and talk us through the coding exercise as you work through it.
+Don't hesitate to think out loud—that's the interesting part!

-Ultimately, it's more important for us to understand your thought process and why you make the decisions you do versus the format you use.
-Whatever format helps you convey your solution to the challenge is fine with us.
+Ultimately, it's more important for us to understand your thought process and why you make the decisions you do.
+You can record & deliver the video in whatever format you prefer: Loom, unlisted YouTube video, …

 **Reply to your job application email thread with your solution to the challenge and we'll go from there!**